Information on the causes and symptoms of infections of the kidneys and urinary tract in cats and dogs.

-Urinary tract infections in pets occurs frequently causing urination to be extremely painful and uncomfortable.
-These infections are caused by bacteria that enter the urethra (the tube connecting the bladder to the exterior of the body through which urine flows), bladder or any part of the urinary tract.
+Urinary tract infections can occur frequently in pets, causing urination to be painful and difficult.
+These infections are caused when the normal bacteria from your pet’s skin or gastrointestinal tract enter the urethra (the tube connecting the bladder to the exterior of the body through which urine flows), the bladder or any other part of the urinary tract.

-Bladder stones, some underlying diseases, overuse of medications, bladder tumors or cancer or abnormalities of the urinary tract can also increase the risk of urinary tract infections.
-Urinary tract infections affect both dogs and cats, although they tend to be more common in cats.
+The risk of a UTI in all pets is higher when the animal also suffers from another problem, like bladder stones, tumors or abnormalities of the urinary tract.
+Overuse of medications can also increase the risk of urinary tract infections due to antibiotic resistance.
+Urinary tract infections affect both dogs and cats, although they tend to be more common in older cats.

-Female cats and dogs experience more episodes of urinary tract infections because the urethra is shorter and broader than in males.
-If left untreated urinary tract infections can lead to more serious health complications such as kidney infections.
+Female cats and dogs experience more episodes of urinary tract infections because the urethra is shorter and broader in females than in males.
+If left untreated, urinary tract infections can lead to more serious health complications such as kidney infections.